MelCagape4/MultiTools/README.md

 EnvServer-xx.csv = EnvServers

-M) Add "UsersDetails" data for dataporter:
+N) Add "UsersDetails" data for dataporter:

 	1) Create a Personal Access Token to be used to access the repositories.